 If the tenant appears for the eviction hearing, a hearing will be held and maybe a subsequent trial.
 However, if they choose not to, the court will most likely issue a default judgment in the landlords favor regarding the eviction case and issue a writ of execution.
 This means the landlord wins the eviction suit and the tenant will not be able to recover possession of the unit.

 The writ of execution would be the final notice for tenants to move out.
-It would give them a maximum of 4 days to leave on their own before forcible eviction by court order.
+It would give them a maximum of 4 days to leave on their own before forcible eviction by court order, after which full possession of the unit would belong to the landlord.

 Bottom Line